Updated: 2022/Sep/29

 invocations of make.
 This is equivalent to `:S/\$/&&/g:Q'.

-:R Replaces each word in the variable with everything but its suffix.
+:R Replaces each word with everything but its suffix.

 :range[=count]